Grow-Flat/grow-flat.github.io/README.md

-# GrowFlat is all about growing your organizational capabilities without necessarily add more resources.
+# GrowFlat is all about growing your organizational capabilities without necessarily adding more resources.
 More soon.
 Stay tuned.